jasonmay/node-termcast-server/README.md

 Make sure you have a termcast server running from here: https://github.com/jasonmay/app-termcast-server

-Take note of where the **connections.sock** unix socket is hosted and place the full page in your config:
+Take note of where the **connections.sock** unix socket is hosted and place the full path in your config:

 ```
 cp config.json.example config.json